Technologicat/unpythonic/doc/features.md

    - `slurp`: extract all items from a `queue.Queue` (until it is empty) to a list, returning that list. **Added in v0.14.2.**
    - `subset`: test whether an iterable is a subset of another. **Added in v0.14.3.**
    - `powerset`: yield the power set (set of all subsets) of an iterable.
 Works also for potentially infinite iterables, if only a finite prefix is ever requested.
 (But beware, both runtime and memory usage are exponential in the input size.) **Added in v0.14.2.**
-   - `partition_int`: split a small positive integer, in all possible ways, into smaller integers that sum to it.
-Useful e.g. for determining how many letters the components of an anagram may have. **Added in v0.14.2.**
    - `allsame`: test whether all elements of an iterable are the same.
 Sometimes useful in writing testing code. **Added in v0.14.3.**

 Examples: